-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Q/A - Quiz/Assignment/Attendance, MST - Mid Sem Test.

-Quiz/Assignment/Project/Participation in class (Given that no component shall be exceed 10 Marks)
+Teacher Assessment shall be based on following components: Quiz/Assignment/Project/Participation in class (Given that no component shall be exceed 10 Marks)

-- To provide knowledge of the underlying principles, techniques and approaches of designing an operating systems. - To provide the knowledge of inherent functionality and processing of program execution. - To emphasize on how the various elements that underlie operating system interact and provides services for execution of application software - To make the students aware with the different Operating Systems. - To provide introduction to UNIX Operating System and its File System.
+- 1. To provide knowledge of the underlying principles, techniques and approaches of designing an operating systems. - 2.
+To provide the knowledge of inherent functionality and processing of program execution. - 3.
+To emphasize on how the various elements that underlie operating system interact and provides services for execution of application software - 4.
+To make the students aware with the different Operating Systems. - 5.
+To provide introduction to UNIX Operating System and its File System.